Fishers Island, New York: History

 Winthrop lived only one winter on the island.
 He was named governor of the Connecticut Colony 1657–58 and 1659–76, and he used the island to raise sheep for food and wool.
 He died in 1676 and his son Fitz-John installed a lessee farmer from England on the island named William Walworth.
 Walworth brought a system of cultivation that was continued on the island for nearly 200 years.
-He established farmland out of the heavily forested island.
+He established farmland on the heavily forested island.
 Walworth and his family vacated the island nine years later due to the threat of pirates.
 Fishers Island remained in the Winthrop family of Connecticut until 1863, when ownership passed to Robert R. Fox, and then to Edmund and Walton Ferguson, also of Connecticut.

 The island was the subject of a border dispute between New York and Connecticut.
 The states of New York, Connecticut, and Rhode Island meet in the waters east of Fishers Island.
-Before the British took possession of New York City from the Dutch in 1664, all of Suffolk County was claimed by Connecticut, with British settlers there accepting its jurisdiction.
+The British took possession of New York City from the Dutch in 1664, and all of Suffolk County was claimed by Connecticut, with British settlers there accepting its jurisdiction.
 A 1664 land patent given to the Duke of York included all islands in Long Island Sound, apparently thus granting Fishers Island also to the Province of New York.
-The Duke of York held a grudge against Connecticut, as the New Haven settlers had hidden three of the judges who sentenced his father King Charles I to death in 1649.
-Settlers throughout Suffolk County pressed to stay part of Connecticut, but Governor Sir Edmund Andros threatened to eliminate their rights to land if they did not yield, which they did by 1676.
+The Duke of York held a grudge against Connecticut.
+The New Haven settlers had hidden three of the judges who sentenced his father King Charles I to death in 1649.
+Settlers throughout Suffolk County pressed to stay under Connecticut's jurisdiction, but Governor Sir Edmund Andros threatened to eliminate their rights to land if they did not yield, which they did by 1676.
 A joint commission from Connecticut and New York in 1879 reiterated that New York has legal title to Fishers Island.